Faculty Research Ethics Committee

 • Debrief sheets

-The FASS-LUMS Research Ethics Committee has prepared a participant information sheet and consent form, below, which all applicants are invited to use.
-If you will employ a transcriber, for example to transcribe audio-recorded interviews, they will need to sign a Confidentiality Agreement.
-A sample Confidentiality Agreement can also be found below.
-The Committee recommends that you use these templates which you can adapt for your research project.
+The FASS-LUMS Research Ethics Committee has prepared a participant information sheet and consent form which all applicants are invited to use.
 If your participants include people with a learning disability, your information sheet and consent form should include pictorial representations of the information you are trying to communicate.

 The length of time required for each review is related to the complexity of ethical issues raised by your planned research.
 Additionally, it depends on the quality of your ethics application and the speed at which you are able to respond to requests for revisions or clarification from the reviewers.
-Therefore, the times given below are estimated review times, and it is likely that it will take longer for you to receive full approval of your application.
+Therefore, the times given above are estimated review times, and it is likely that it will take longer for you to receive full approval of your application.
+Please note that these times might be exceeded during periods of high demand and staff absences, particularly around University closure periods (Christmas and Easter).
+Due to limited staff availability, applications submitted in August will take longer to process.

 It is entirely your, the applicant’s responsibility, to submit applications in good time so that any data collection can start as planned and only after ethics approval has been obtained, in writing, from the Committee.